Our mission has always been to provide high-quality water and dependable service at the lowest possible cost.

 Rates Fund Critical Projects

-The wholesale water rate increase of 14 cents (per 1,000 gallons) is effective Oct 1, 2018 to fund critical projects to operate, maintain and expand the regional water system.
-This includes expanding and improving four of our primary water treatment plants in Wylie and constructing two new water projects: Trinity River Main Stem Pump Station and the Bois d’Arc Lake.
-The approved FY19 Member City wholesale rate is $2.92 (per 1,000 gallons) and $2.97 (per 1,000 gallons) for regional water system Customers.
-This is still roughly a quarter of a penny per gallon of treated water delivered to the cities we serve.
-Read more about the FY19 approved budget and key projects.
+The FY24 wholesale water rate is effective from Oct.
+1, 2023 – Sep.
+30, 2024 to fund critical projects to operate, maintain and expand the regional water system.
+The FY23 Member City wholesale rate is $3.69 (per 1,000 gallons) and $3.74 (per 1,000 gallons) for regional water system Customers.
+This is still roughly one-third of a penny per gallon of treated water delivered to the cities we serve.

 Large capital projects require upfront investment – sometimes years before customers experience the benefit.
 By funding projects with bonds, we can spread those costs over time so that future users share in the costs.
 Financing this way requires rate adjustments to maintain our financial stability and high credit ratings.
 This results in lower interest rates for financing construction and maintenance projects, ultimately saving customers money in lower borrowing costs.

 As it has worked since the 1950s, the cities and communities we serve share equitably in infrastructure investments that support the operation and maintenance of the shared regional system, as well as ongoing population growth, which is expected to double over the next 50 years.

 How Our Costs Compare